Xyfir/Documentation/xyfir-annotations/affiliates.md

 Each affiliate account receives a single GSK that gives your entire account the ability to download annotations at any time without the need for having any users on your platform who've purchased subscription keys.

-GSK's are charged *per annotation set download*, at a current rate of **$0.01 USD** per set download.
-This means if your application downloads 500 sets via your GSK, you will owe xyAnnotations $5.00.
+GSK's are charged *per annotation set download*, at a current rate of **$0.012 USD** per set download.
+This means if your application downloads 500 sets via your GSK, you will owe xyAnnotations $6.00 before factoring in your discount.
 GSK's must be paid off manually through the xyAnnotations affiliate panel at least every 30 days if the key has accrued costs of at least $5.00.
 Not paying off your GSK will prevent it from being able to download sets.

 ### Individual Subscription Keys (ISK)